umarhassan-mitodl/2.76-fall-2004/content/pages/tools.md

 CoMeT
 -----

 CoMeT is being disseminated through the MIT iCampus Outreach program.
-See [CoMeT: The Compliant Mechanism Tool](http://icampus.mit.edu/CoMeT/) for information, downloads and manuals.
+See {{% resource_link "ba191030-be72-4821-b217-4d4639152d2c" "CoMeT: The Compliant Mechanism Tool" %}} for information, downloads and manuals.